5.2.8 Using IORM Profiles

 attribute syntax:

-CellCLI> ALTER IORMPLAN DBPLAN=((name=gold, share=10, type=profile), -
+CellCLI> ALTER IORMPLAN DBPLAN=((name=GOLD, share=10, type=profile), -

-(name=silver, share=5, type=profile), -
+(name=SILVER, share=5, type=profile), -

-(name=bronze, share=1, type=profile))
+(name=BRONZE, share=1, type=profile))

-The preceding example contains three directives for profiles, GOLD
+The preceding example contains three profile directives,

-SILVER
+, SILVER

 and BRONZE

 .
-All databases with
+All

 db_performance_profile

-initialization parameter for each database to the name of the desired profile.
-You must then restart the database.
-As with Oracle Database Resource Manager plans, the IORM profile information is automatically pushed to all the storage servers (cells).
-The following SQL command displays how the initialization parameter can be set for a database:
+to the name of the desired profile.
+As with Oracle Database Resource Manager plans, the IORM profile information is automatically pushed to

-SQL> ALTER SYSTEM SET db_performance_profile=gold SCOPE=spfile;
+SQL> ALTER SYSTEM SET db_performance_profile=GOLD SCOPE=BOTH;

-parameter and restart the database.
-The database automatically inherits the profile attributes without having to modify the interdatabase plan.
-You can also create interdatabase plans with a mix of profile directives, and database directives.
+inherits the profile attributes without having to modify the interdatabase plan.
+You can

 command.
+For example:

 Note the following when managing interdatabase profile plans: